 I was lucky enough to catch a “last day” sale on some pork chops, so I cut those up into cubes for the Pineapple Pork Kebabs.
 If you don’t like pork or can get a better deal on chicken, this recipe would work just as well with chicken breast or thighs.
-The marinade is simple but flavorful, and gets tastier the longer you let it marinate.

 I’ve been using the same pack of 100 bamboo skewers that I bought probably five years ago (ha!) and didn’t think to check the price when I was at the store today.
 So, the price breakdown doesn’t include the skewers.
 I imagine the added cost would be very small.
 If you don’t have skewers or can’t buy them, you can probably just spread the meat and vegetables out on a sheet pan and broil them sans skewers until browned.
 Skewers are just fun and make this cheap meal seem more fancy. :)

 These kebabs are really good “bowl style” with some black beans and coconut rice.
 Or you could serve the Pineapple Pork Kebabs with something like Cucumber Black Bean Salad or Cumin Lime Roasted Sweet Potatoes.